n1lby73/waydroid-installer/README.md

 - Ability to install waydroid on any linux pc
 - Choose if you need GAPPS or not
 - Makes waydroid launch easier on weston enabled pc with the help of a desktop icon
+- Downgrade and upgrade kernels and distro version where neccessary

 ### Compatibility
 To check if waydroid is compatible with your device, kindly run: